 After 17 years in a successful career in the for profit business world, Don joined Camptown in March 2004 as Executive Director.
 Prior to joining Camptown full time, Don worked with Camptown as a volunteer in a variety of roles.
 Don is a graduate of Indiana University with a BS in Marketing and Business Administration.
 Prior to joining Camptown he was a Regional Financial Officer for a large apartment real estate company.
-Don is trained as a Wilderness First Responder through the Wilderness Medicine Institute, is a certified instructor in Tandem Canoeing through the American Canoe Association and is a Leave No Trace Master Educator.
+Don is trained as a Wilderness First Responder, is a certified instructor in Tandem Canoeing through the American Canoe Association and is a Leave No Trace Master Educator.
 Don has a passion for children and families and has worked with youth the past 30 years.
 Don has a love of the outdoors and enjoys fly fishing, camping, canoeing and biking.

 Cynthia Schafer, Program Support

 Cynthia joined the Camptown staff as a volunteer in March of 2004 to provide administrative support and continue with development efforts.
 Since November 2005, Cynthia has been on staff providing grant writing and administrative support functions.
 She likes to say that she does everything from washing sleeping bags to writing grant proposals.
 Cynthia is a BSN graduate from Indiana University.
-Her nursing experience includes working at Wishard Health Services where she helped to manage the Inpatient Obstetrical Units until 1998.
-She worked as a school nurse for the Zionsville School Corporation and is currently working for IU Health as a Labor & Delivery Nurse.
+Her nursing experience includes working at Wishard Health Services where she helped to manage the Inpatient Obstetrical Units until 1998, she worked as a school nurse for the Zionsville Schools and is currently working for IU Health as a Labor & Delivery Nurse.
 Cynthia is active in several ministry areas at her church.
 She loves hiking and spending time outdoors.

 Zach McNulty, Program Director

 Zach joined Camptown in 2014.
 He graduated from Purdue in May of 2011 with a degree in Comparative Religions.
-He combined his love for ministry and service and worked as a youth pastor for three years while completing his Masters at Louisville Seminary.
+He combined his love for ministry and service and worked as a youth pastor for three years.
 He grew up in Noblesville, IN where his parents instilled a deep appreciation for hunting, fishing, canoeing, and hiking.
 Zach is a graduate of the Colorado Outward Bound School’s “Rockies to Ecuador” semester leadership course; here he learned the value of using the outdoors to foster growth and self reflection.
 Zach is a Indiana Master Naturalist, trained as a Wilderness First Responder, and is a Leave No Trace Master Educator.
 When Zach is not on the trail with Camptown, he is cheering on the Boilers with his wife Grace, son Ben, and their three dogs: Bruce, Lily, and Frank.

-Trey Clayton, CRUX & Facility Manager
+Trey Clayton, Program & CRUX Manager

 Trey came to Camptown in 2016.
 After graduating from Indiana Wesleyan University with a degree in Youth Ministry, he took over leadership of a summer camp near Lafayette, Indiana for four years.
 After leaving the world of residential camp, he wanted to continue to be part of outdoor facilitation.
 Trey has not discovered an unlikeable outdoor activity and loves teaching through the different challenges each brings to the table.
 His drive is to make everyone he meets successful in some way and is excited to be a part of Camptown’s goal of leading youth to a better path!
 In Trey’s down time he is usually found working on his cabin or on his quest to summit all of teh highest points in the US.

-Bailey Lunte, Program Manager
+Collin Emmert, Program Manager

-Riley Fore, Development Assistant
+Emily Hake, Development Assistant